 - Watch your account often.
 Go over your account statements and transactions to guarantee the correctness and find any illegal behaviour.

-- Keep thorough records of your company’s profits and costs.
-This will help you monitor your sole proprietorship’s financial situation and streamline tax preparation.
+- Keep thorough records of your company’s costs.
+This will help you monitor your sole proprietorship’s financials and streamline tax preparation.

-- Consider arranging automated payments for regular company costs, including utilities, rent, or subscriptions.
+- Consider setting up automated payments for regular company expenses, such as utilities, rent, or subscriptions.

 Conclusion

 Establishing a professional and orderly company requires opening a separate bank account only for your sole proprietorship.
-Following the advice in this blog and using best practices for account management will help you to be on your way to keeping a clean distinction between your personal and corporate accounts.
+Following the advice in this blog and using best practices for account management will help you establish a clear distinction between your personal and corporate accounts.
 Recall that a well-run company bank account may save you downstream time, money, and hassles.